escobard/cloud-apps/documentation/api.md

 ## Introduction

-The purpose of the Integration test layer, is to run API level end to end tests on critical business services.
+The purpose of the API layer is to serve as a controller to the UI and DB applications.

-This layer was largely inspired by the outcomes of this story: [API - Testing - Research.](https://github.com /escobard/create-app/issues/38)

 ## Usage - Expanded

 ### Docker

 ### Swagger